iliags/omt_decomp/README.md

 ## GAM

-Appears to be a file containing data from a level editor, currently unknown how to interpret.
+Appears to be a file containing data from a level editor.
+There are text labels which can infer what type of data it is, but not necessarily what is valid input.

+### Position/Rotation

 Sample: